 - Is your partner or child allowed to stay with you overnight?

-- Does the hospital offer private rooms? and is there an extra cost for the private room?
+- Does the hospital offer private rooms?
+Do I have to pay extra for a private room?

 You should find a doctor who has either studied, worked, or lived abroad.
 Or at least find a doctor who understands Western culture because cross-cultural misunderstands can happen easily.